 Scroll down to the recipe card to get the full recipe with measurements!

-• Oats: Rolled or quick oats both work great.
+• Oats: Rolled or quick oats both work.
 If you’re gluten-free, be sure to use certified gluten-free oats.

-• Peanut Butter: The star of the show!
-Use a natural, runny peanut butter for the best texture and flavor.
-You can also switch things up by using a crunchy peanut butter.
+• Peanut Butter: Use a natural, runny peanut butter for the best texture and flavor.
+Try my homemade peanut butter!

 • Chia Seeds: Add fiber and a boost of omega-3s.